Metadiff/gir/README.md

  graph optimizations such that we can achieve comparable run times to leading frameworks like Theano and Tensorflow.

- From there on we can refine each one of these semi indecently.
+ From there on we can refine and reiterate each one of these semi independently.